Tate resolutions on toric varieties: Introduction

 \section{Introduction}

-Eisenbud-Fl\o ystad-Schreyer's Tate resolutions are a powerful tool in the study of sheaves on projective space \cite{EFS}, closely connected with both the BGG correspondence~\cite{BGG} and Beilinson monads~\cite{beilinson}.
-The main goal of this paper is to develop an analogue of Tate resolutions over toric varieties.
-As key aspects of Eisenbud-Fl\o ystad-Schreyer's approach to Tate resolutions over $\PP^n$ do not generalize to other toric varieties, we give a totally new construction, based on a noncommutative analogue of a Fourier-Mukai transform.
-Our construction is new even over $\PP^n$, where it yields a new proof of a main result in \cite{EFS} and clarifies the relationship between Tate resolutions and Beilinson's resolution of the diagonal.
+Eisenbud-Fl\o ystad-Schreyer's Tate resolutions are a powerful tool in the study of sheaves on projective space \cite{EFS}, closely connected with both the BGG correspondence~\cite{BGG} and Beilinson monads~\cite{beilinson} and with many applications to commutative algebra, algebraic geometry, and computation~\cite{afo,abo-ranestad, beks-poset, cm, ct, decker-eisenbud, ES,ES-JAMS, es-banks, epsw, smallproj, floystad-notices, fko, schreyer-splitting}.
+The main goal of this paper is to develop an analogue of Tate resolutions over projective toric varieties.
+It is reasonable to wonder whether such a theory should even exist, as other related homological features of $\PP^n$--such as the existence of full, strongly exceptional collections of line bundles--do not extend to all projective toric varieties~\cite{HP}.
+Indeed, key aspects of Eisenbud-Fl\o ystad-Schreyer's approach to Tate resolutions over $\PP^n$ simply do not generalize to other toric varieties.

-We also construct a toric analogue of Beilinson's resolution of the diagonal, generalizing work of Canonaco-Karp over weighted projective stacks \cite{CK}; combining this with our notion of toric Tate resolutions, we are able to give analogues of Beilinson monads--via explicit formulas like those from \cite{EFS}--in the toric setting.
-Additionally, we apply our theory of toric Tate resolutions to give a novel algorithm for computing sheaf cohomology over weighted projective stacks and to obtain new bounds on multigraded Betti numbers.

-Throughout the introduction, $X$ denotes a smooth projective toric variety over a field $k$, and $S = k[x_0, \dots, x_n]$ denotes the Cox ring of $X$, graded by the divisor class group $\Cl(X)$.
+We therefore give a totally new construction of Tate resolutions, based on a noncommutative analogue of a Fourier-Mukai transform.
+Our toric Tate resolutions exhibit both the known features of Tate resolutions on $\PP^n$ and subtle new behavior, such as exactness properties that are parametrized by the combinatorics of the toric variety.
+The Tate resolutions we obtain over $\PP^n$ recover the original notion of \cite{EFS}, though our construction is novel even in this case, yielding new proofs of the main results in \cite{EFS} and clarifying the relationship between Tate resolutions and Beilinson's resolution of the diagonal.
+We also construct a toric analogue of Beilinson's resolution of the diagonal, generalizing a result of~\cite{CK} and yielding an analogue of Beilinson monads in the toric setting.